dougshamoo/blog/_posts/2016-1-15-how-to-get-started-with-webpack.markdown

 webpack --watch --colors --progress
 ~~~

-Stay tuned for the next post, in which we'll start talking about putting together a basic React apps and a component or two.
+Stay tuned for the next post, in which we'll start talking about putting together a basic React app and a component or two.
 Happy webpacking!